WSF-Team/WSF/Documents/tos.md

 * Any actions taken by Apple

 Our total liability is:
-**Nothing.
-Zero.
+**Zero.
+Nothing.
 Null.
 Nada.**

 We provide **no warranties, protection, or guarantees**.
-You receive the certificate you paid for — **our obligation ends there**.
+You receive the certificate you paid for..

 ---

 ## 7. Changes
 These Terms may change at any time without notice.
-By purchasing, you automatically accept the latest version.
+By purchasing, you automatically accept that the latest version will be the TOS in effect.

 ---